acharya2024/myProject01/04_EM/00_Content.md

 ### Chapter 1: Capacitance

 #### Section 1.
-Capacitors
+Isolated capacitors
 - Definition of capacitance of isolated conductors
+    - factors affecting the capacitance
+    - capacitance of spherical conductor
+- Connecting isolated conductors
-- Charge distribution on connecting two isolated conductors
+    - charge redistribution for two conductors
+    - charge redistribution for multiple conductors
 - Energy stored in isolated conductors
+    - work done in charging an isolated conductor
+    - energy stored in terms of capacitance
-- Charge distribution on connecting two isolated conductors
+    - heat generated in redistribution of charge on connecting two conductors

 #### Section 2.
 Types of Capacitors
+- Ideal design of capacitors
-- Parallel plate capacitor and its capacitance
+- Parallel plate capacitor
+    - charge distribution
+    - electric field between the plates
+    - force between the plates
+    - potential difference between plates
+    - capacitance
+    - work done in charging and the energy stored
+- Electrostatic potential energy density
+    - formula and justification for parallel plate capacitors
+    - total energy in small volume
+    - total energy in any volume with uniform or non-uniform electric field
+    - self energy of charged systems
+        - charged spherical conductor
+        - charged spherical insulator
+    - relation of self and interaction energy
-- Spherical capacitor and its capacitance
+- Spherical capacitor
+    - capacitance
+    - energy stored
+        - region where energy is stored
+        - using energy density and work done in charging
+        - amount of energy stored
-- Cylindrical capacitor and its capacitance
+- Cylindrical capacitor
+    - capacitance

 #### Section 3.
 Simple Circuits
+- Circuits with single capacitor and single battery
-- Determination of charges on capacitors in circuits
+    - determination of charges
+    - work done by battery in charging
+    - energy stored in capacitors
+    - heat dissipated in circuit
-- Series and parallel combination analysis and equivalent capacitance derivation
+- Series and parallel combination
+    - formula for equivalent capacitance
+    - circuits extending to infinity
-- Equivalent determination and charge determination
+    - charge determination on each capacitor
+- Changing connections
+    - circuits with only capacitors
+        - redistribution of charges and energy
+        - heat dissipated and energy stored
+        - connecting two charged capacitors with same or opposite polarity
+    - circuits with capacitors and battery
+        - variation in charges
+        - heat dissipated
+        - work done by battery
-- Practice problems
+- Changing capacitance
+    - by slowly increasing/decreasing separation between plates
+        - charge flown, heat, work done by external agent
+    - short circuiting a capacitor
-- Wheatstone bridge principle and problems
+- Wheatstone bridge principle
+    - finding equivalent capacitance
+    - finding charges
-- Energy stored/dissipated in circuit on changing connections
+    - changing connections
-- Practice problems

 #### Section 4.
 Dielectrics
+- Introduction
+    - definition
+    - effect on placement between two charges
+    - amount of induced charge on dielectric surface
+- Effects of dielectric in capacitors
+    - formula modifications for
-- Definition and properties
+        - capacitance
+        - induced charge on capacitor
+        - electric field inside/outside dielectric
+    - Isolated capacitors
+        - charge, potential, electric field, energy
-- Changes in circuit by insertion and removal of dielectric
+        - work done by agent in placing dielectric
+        - force on dielectric
+    - battery connected capacitors
+        - charge, potential, electric field, energy
+        - work done by battery
-- Work done in insertion and removal of dielectric from capacitors
+        - work done by agent in placing dielectric
+        - force on dielectric
-- Energy analysis in circuits with insertion and removal of dielectric
+- Effects in circuits in removal/insertion of dielectric
+    - Capacitance, Charge, potential difference Variations
+    - work done by external agent and battery
+    - heat generated in the process
+    - force on dielectric

 ### Chapter 2: Resistors and Electrical Circuits

 #### Section 1.
 Current and Current Density
+- Introduction
-- Definition of average and instantaneous current and problems
+    - average and instantaneous current
+    - graphs of charge and current
+    - calculations for motion of contineous charge through a surface
+- Current density
-- Current density as vector quantity
+    - vector quantity

 #### Section 2.
 Conduction in Metals
-- Derivation of Ohm’s law in various forms
+- Motion of free electrons in metals
+    - random motion and drift motion
-- Resistance, resistivity, mobility and drift velocity
+    - relation of current and drift velocity
-- Problems for drift velocity, current density, electric field etc
+    - relation of drift velocity and electric field
+    - temperature dependence of the relations
+- Ohm's law [Vector form]
+    - the law and the constant terms (mobility, resistivity, conductivity)
+    - comparison of various terms for current in variable cross-section
+    - currents within solid materials
+        - spherically symmetric charge flow
+        - cylindrically symmetric charge flow
+- Ohm's law [Scalar form]
+    - the law and resistance
+    - thermal coefficient of resistance
+    - factors affecting resistance
+    - resistance of different shapes
+        - cuboid along different directions
+        - cylinder and sphere
+        - cylinder of variable cross section
+    - equivalent resistivity
+- Colour coding of resistors

 #### Section 3.
 Simple Circuits
-- Colour coding of resistors
+- Circuits with one resistor and battery
-- Resistance and potential difference across resistor
+    - potential difference and current
-- Heat dissipated across resistor and power/work developed by battery
+    - power delivered by battery
+    - formula for heat dissipated in resistors
+- Ratings of Devices (fuse)
+    - voltage ratings
+    - power ratings
+- Series and parallel combination calculations
+    - of equivalent resistance
+    - of current in different parts
+    - of power dissipated in different parts
 - Equivalent resistance of series and parallel combination of resistors
 - Problems to find equivalent resistance and current in resistors

 #### Section 4.
 Miscellaneous Circuits
 - Wheatstone bridge principle
+    - identification of wheatstone bridge
+    - more than one bridge
 - Simple symmetric circuits
+    - disconnecting a connected wire [hexagonal circuits]
-- Unbalanced Wheatstone bridge
+    - unbalanced but symmetric Wheatstone bridge
-- Problem practice
     - Cubical network of resistors
+        - across body diagonal
+        - across face diagonal
+        - across adjacent corners
+- nodal method
+    - various brances meeting at a node
+- Advanced Methods
+    - Principle of superposition
+    - Star delta transformation

 ### Chapter 3: Electrical Devices

 #### Section 1.
 Cell
+- Introduction
+    - Definition of emf
+    - internal resistance
-- Definition of emf, internal resistance and relation with potential difference
+    - relation with potential difference
+- Charging and discharging of cells
+    - work done by cell
+    - potential difference across the cell
 - Maximum power dissipation theorem
-- Charging and discharging of cells
-- Grouping of cells and simple problems
+- Grouping of cells
+    - formula for series and parallel grouping
+    - current, voltage and power distribution in grouping

 #### Section 2.
 Measuring Devices
+- Galvanometer
+    - construction of galvanometer
+    - working of galvanometer
-- Working of galvanometer, various sensitivity and its drawbacks
+    - various sensitivity and its drawbacks
+- Conversion of galvanometer into voltmeter
-- Conversion of galvanometer into voltmeter and ammeter
+- Conversion of galvanometer into ammeter

 #### Section 3.
 Experiments
-- Ohm’s law verification
+- Ohm's law verification
+    - Experimental details
+    - Circuit and graphs
-- Meter bridge experiment and problems
+- Meter bridge experiment
+    - Principle used and formula
+    - possible variations in experiment
+        - internal resistance of cell/jockey/wire
+        - interchange of standard and unknown resistance
+        - interchange of galvanometer and unknown resistance
 - Potentiometer experiment
-- Problems based on Meter bridge and Potentiometer
+    - to compare emf of cells
+    - to find internal resistance of cells

 #### Section 4.
 RC Circuits
 - RC circuits in initial and steady state
 - RC circuits in transient state
-- Simple problems based on variation in charge of capacitor
+    - Charging
+        - equations for charge and current
+        - graph and significance of time constant
+    - Discharging
+        - equations for charge and current
-- Efficiency and co-efficient of performance
+        - graph and significance of time constant

 ### Chapter 4: Heat Transfer